biotite-dev/biotite/doc/tutorial/database/entrez.rst

 An important source of biological sequences including their annotations is the *NCBI Entrez* database, which is commonly known as '*the NCBI*'.
-To download data we need to provide the provide the *unique record identifier* (UID) of the entry.
+To download data we need to provide the *unique record identifier* (UID) of the entry.
 This can either be the *Accession* or *GI*, which are parallel identification systems.
 Furthermore, we need

-- the database name from which we like to download the record, which can either be the internal name (e.g. ``'nuccore'``) or the user-faced name (e.g. ``'Nucleotide'``),
+- the database name from which we would like to download the record, which can either be the internal name (e.g. ``'nuccore'``) or the user-facing name (e.g. ``'Nucleotide'``),
 - and the retrieval type, which is the file format of the downloaded data (e.g. ``'fasta'``).